Chapter 30 : 29- The Rage of Debt

 When they broke apart Harry said, weakly “I became an Auror so I could stop this sort of thing from happening again.”

-Ginny nodded her head in understanding and said “Well, now you’ll have to stop it before it becomes worse than last time.”
+Ginny nodded her head in understanding and said “Well, now you’ll have to stop it before it becomes worse than last time.
+You have to be a leader, Harry, and you can’t be a leader by isolating yourself.”
 The two stared at each other in the eye and as they kissed again, Harry was sure that, while he was not visible in his portrait, Sirius was keeping an ear on their conversation.

-As the morning sunlight shone through the window of the Burrow spare bedroom window, Harry’s eyes flickered open from his mercifully dreamless sleep.
+As the morning sunlight shone through the window of the Burrow spare bedroom, Harry’s eyes flickered open from his mercifully dreamless sleep.
 As he put on his glasses and picked up his wand, he saw it was already half-past-eight and forced himself to get up.

 When he got downstairs, he found Molly, Albus snoozing in one arm, helping herself to her own breakfast while Harry’s rested on a plate beside her.